Lakeshore Tower

 No analysis available

 I searched for leasehold wording such as lease expires, ground lease, leasehold, renewed through, or lease end dates and found nothing.
-There is no specific 4-digit expiry year to extract from the public remarks.
+There is no public remark giving a lease expiry year.

-I looked for wording like fully insured, full insurance, walls-in coverage, or comprehensive building insurance.
-The remarks do not mention HOA insurance status, so this cannot be confirmed from the listings.
+I looked for wording such as fully insured, full insurance, walls-in coverage, or comprehensive building insurance.
+The remarks do not show that the HOA provides full insurance, and the fire insurance assessment reference is insufficient to conclude fully insured status.

 No analysis available